Itsyourdriver/server-setup-tutorial-source-hangout/README.md

-# tixte-community-knowledgebase
+# Unofficial knowledgebase/faq for tixte

-community made knowledgebase/faq for tixte
+please head to the wiki section to view more